rainfedindia/rainfedindia.github.io/README.md

-# rainfedindia.github.io
+# Website Source

-Site for rainfedindia
+The source for the [rainfedindia](http://rainfedindia.github.io) jekyll site.